Each application is individually assessed by the

 be done either before or after having applied to the

-Division.
-We recommend that you meet with any
+supervisor due to our having circulated your file, we recommend that you meet with any

 potential supervisor and that you gather information